Brian Adams (wrestler): Nation of Domination and Disciples of Apocalypse (1996–1997)

-After a brief stint in jail, Adams was brought back to the WWF in July 1996 with a new biker look at the beginning of the Monday Night Wars, with his real-life incarceration being referenced as part of a storyline on Raw.
-To play along with the storyline the fans would chant jailbird during his matches.
+After a brief stint in jail, Adams was brought back to the WWF in July 1996 with a new biker look with denim clothing and a nose piercing chain at the beginning of the Monday Night War, with his real-life incarceration being referenced as part of a storyline on Raw.
+To play along with the storyline, the fans would chant "jailbird" during his matches.
 He made his surprise return to WWF on the August 12, 1996 episode of Monday Night Raw, with Clarence Mason, his (kayfabe) lawyer as his manager.
 He defeated Savio Vega with a full nelson and began using the heart punch as his new finishing move.
 At Survivor Series, Crush was paired with Goldust, Jerry Lawler and Hunter Hearst Helmsley against Marc Mero, Jake Roberts, Rocky Maivia and Barry Windham in a Survivor Series match.
 Crush's team was on the losing end.
 In the fall of 1996, Crush began a rivalry with Vega, during which, he and Clarence Mason joined Nation of Domination (NOD) under the leadership of Faarooq, another client of Mason.

 Crush's rivalry with Vega ended when he joined the Nation in early 1997.
 Crush aided Faarooq in his feud with Ahmed Johnson.
 After his loss to Goldust at King of the Ring, Crush argued with Savio Vega, during Faarooq's WWF Championship title shot, which distracted Faarooq, causing him to lose the match.
 The following night on Raw is War, Crush and Vega, along with the rest of Nation were fired by Faarooq, turning Crush face for the first time since 1993.
 As a result, Crush began feuding with Faarooq and formed his own biker faction called Disciples of Apocalypse, which was introduced on the June 23 episode of Raw is War.

 Crush led the DOA into a gang war against Faarooq's Nation of Domination and Savio Vega's Los Boricuas throughout the late 1997, thus turning into a fan favorite.
 The three leaders fought in a triple threat match at Ground Zero, which Vega won.
 The DOA traded wins with Los Boricuas at SummerSlam, Badd Blood: In Your House and the November 22 episode of Shotgun Saturday Night.
 DOA had their next rivalry with The Truth Commission, which culminated in a Survivor Series match between the two teams at Survivor Series, which Truth Commission won.

 Adams left the WWF in the fall of 1997, partially in protest to the Montreal Screwjob.
 His absence was explained by a storyline injury sustained during a brawl with Kane on the November 24 episode of Raw is War.
 Crush's last appearance was on the November 29 episode of Shotgun Saturday Night, where DOA defeated enhancement talents Steve Corino, Marty Garner, Jason Ahrndt, and Mike Hollow.